cbx-nz/node.js-quiz-server/README.md

 ### Styling
 - Edit CSS in `public/index.html` for player interface
 - Edit CSS in `public/host.html` for host dashboard

+## ⌨️ Navigation Tips

+### Quick Navigation Modal
+On any page in the application, type **`.?`** (period followed by question mark) to open a navigation modal that shows all available pages:
+- Home / Player Join
+- Host Dashboard
+- Presenter View
+- Question Creator
+- Documentation

+Press **Escape** to close the modal, or click any page to navigate instantly.

+**Note:** The shortcut won't interfere when you're typing in input fields or text areas.

 ## 📦 Dependencies